leolian003/DEdemo-Redshift-ETLandDataWarehouse/Readme.md

 ## Overview

-This is an ETL pipeline that extracts log data from AWS S3 which is staged temporaily in AWS Redshift, and is transformed into dimensional tables for further data analysis.
+This is an ETL pipeline that extracts log data from AWS S3, stages it in AWS Redshift, and transforms it into dimensional tables for further data analysis.
 This project is a part of [Udacity's Data Engineering nanodegree](https://eu.udacity.com/course/data-engineer-nanodegree--nd027).

 ## Getting started